pulseaudio-equalizer-ladspa/equalizer/README.md

 If you think this software is useful or you want to support its development and maintenance, make a donation.

-You can contribute from 0.01 to 1 bitcoin or just with a cup of coffee, caffeine always helps to write more and better software.
+You can contribute from 0.01 to 1 bitcoin or just a tip for cup of coffee, caffeine always helps to write more and better software.

 BTC: 3CvPpZKtX6n4qXrscJNqcwL5Ps5Y1Ydkex
 XMR: 42yQLLnxiNR2teFXBorZi3cpARqRDUfcMDTHJMyUry3mB8nH8jiSPUJgtrjWPL5jMu9paHU7fsemhdNub3Xo5itfQwwMiVG